 BT Sport & TV

-When you order TV products or services from us, we ask for your name, address, contact number, including mobile, and email address.
-We also ask for details on how you want to pay.
-We might also need your direct debit or credit card details to charge you for the service, and information about your devices and viewing cards so we can provide you with the service.
+When you order TV products or services from us, we ask for your name, address, your preferred contact number, including your mobile and email address.
+We also ask for details on how you want to pay, such as your direct debit or credit card details, and information about your devices and viewing cards so we can provide you with the service.

-If you opt out of personal recommendations, you may still get general content recommendations and adverts.
+If you opt out of personal recommendations on Apps, you may still get general content recommendations and adverts.

 BT Sport is FREE with BT

 When you order broadband from us, or sign up to use BT Wi-fi, we ask for your name, address, contact number, including mobile, and email address.
 We also ask for details on how you want to pay.
 We might also need your direct debit or credit card details to charge you for the service.
 When we send you text messages, we also receive information from your mobile phone carrier such as your device ID (also known as IMEI).